 This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area.
 Between 2001-2013 534 sightings of archaeological material were made in Daingean-Rathdrum Bog.
-Analysis of the depths of material harvested from the bog since 2008 indicates that 435 sightings have been removed and the remaining sightings have probably been removed.
-Therefore, there are no known surviving archaeological sightings in the rehabilitation area.
+Analysis of harvesting data indicated that none of the sightings survive in situ.
+However, a site visit on the 3 of February indicated that a number of sightings OF-RDM 0004a-z / OF-DAS001a-t still survived on the ground.
+This trackway can still be seen on a 2022 aerial imagery crossing the bog (see Fig. 3).
+The entire length of this trackway (sightings noted in table 7) should be protected within a 20m buffer zone.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should also be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.